ewpratten/ewpratten.com/src/collections/_posts/2024-11-24-the-project-i-will-never-finish.md

 Its good to keep poking away at a personal website.
 It is my primary representation of myself online after all, and its not like I haven't changed over these years.

 ..And for the readers who are considering building their own websites (I know you are out there), Do it!
-Its super fun!
+It's super fun!
 Your first revision doesn't have to be your "forever design", as you learn things about web development, you'll get better at tinkering :)